dashbitco/broadway/guides/examples/Amazon SQS.md

 Like any other process-based behaviour, implementing the Broadway bahaviour is straightforward.
 The second argument of `Broadway.start_link/2` is the pipeline configuration.
-Assuming we want to consume messages from our queue called `my_queue`.
+Assuming we want to consume messages from a queue called `my_queue`.
 The minimal configuration would be:

     defmodule MyBroadway do